Skip to content

 Repository Versioning#

 Repository versioning provides a way to reference several sources in one repository at particular snapshot points for each source.
 This is a useful feature for reproducibility: you can obtain a view of the packages that were available on some past date and ensure that you have the same packages that you used when you ran a particular analysis.
 Software updates may change interfaces or other behavior, so controlling your environment can be critically important to keeping you code working.
-Versioning is available for all repository types except Bioconductor, since Bioconductor includes its own versioning scheme.
+Versioning is available for all repository types.

 Note